kedro-org/kedro/docs/source/tutorial/add_another_pipeline.md

 However, there may be occasions when you want to run just part of the default pipeline.
 For example, you could skip `data_processing` execution and run only the `data_science` pipeline to tune the hyperparameters of the price prediction model.

-You can 'slice' the pipeline and specify just the portion you want to run by using the `--pipeline` command line option.
+You can 'slice' the pipeline and specify just the portion you want to run by using the `--pipeline` option.
 For example, to only run the pipeline named `data_science` (as labelled automatically in `register_pipelines`), execute the following command:

 ```bash
 kedro run --pipeline=data_science